CrypticOwl5503/DA-323-Course-Project-Assignment/README.md

 - Analysis and summaries of key **results tables** from the original paper
 - A readable **conclusion and reference section**

-This project is intended as a learning resource for researchers, students, or engineers interested in **multimodal learning**, **audio understanding**, or **deep learning architectures** that span multiple input types.

 ## Reference

 The notebook is based on the original paper: